Buruno29/Buruno29/README.md

 - Interested in Programing logics overall.
 - I’m currently learning Python, trying to find myself anywhere in the gap of front-end/back-end, attempting to reach certifications, and review other languages.
--I have learned things about Theory of computation, Computer Architecture, Software Enginering, Object Oriented Programming, C, C++, Java but faint and basic Python.
+- I have learned things about Theory of computation, Computer Architecture, Software Enginering, Object Oriented Programming, C, C++, Java but faint and basic Python.
 - Uncertain on what I would wish to colaborate, I have knowledge here and there but not really advanced.
 - I Would love to find a job in which I could relearn properly and have any usage for the skills of which